fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 impl IntOpCollection for () {}
 ```

-So now we can change the bounds on our CompositeIterator to:
+Now we can change the bounds on our CompositeIterator to:

 ```Rust
 struct CompositeIterator<'a, Nodes: NextNode + IntOpCollection> {